|Adobe Rose – down town dreaming|

 |San Xavier – Mission quite possible|

-A trip to the San Xavier Mission which is the oldest active mission in the states, since its founding in 1692, was also an interesting port of call.
-It is set on the second largest Indian Reservation in the USA and is still a thriving spiritual and educational centre.
+Set on the second largest Indian Reservation in the USA, it remains a thriving spiritual and educational centre.
 It reflects the Spanish history of this part of the US which was called New Spain at one time in its history.

 |Making Mass fun!|

 Cultural diversity is a real strength of this part of the world.